exilon/QuickLib/README.md

 ![alt text](docs/QuickLib.png "QuickLib")

 QuickLib is a delphi/Firemonkey(Windows, Linux, Android, OSX & IOS) and fpc(Windows & Linux) library containing interesting and quick to implement functions, created to simplify application development and crossplatform support and improve productivity.
-Delphi XE8 - Delphi 12 Athens supported.
+Delphi XE8 - Delphi 13 Florence supported.

 ## Give it a star
 Please "star" this project in GitHub!
 It costs nothing but helps to reference the code.